pseudotensor/xgboost/plugin/updater_gpu/README.md

 [Mitchell, Rory, and Eibe Frank.
 Accelerating the XGBoost algorithm using GPU computing.
 No. e2911v1.
 PeerJ Preprints, 2017.](https://peerj.com/preprints/2911/)

 ## Author
 Rory Mitchell
+Jonathan C. McKinney
+Shankara Rao Thejaswi Nanditale
+Vinay Deshpande
+... and the rest of the H2O.ai and NVIDIA team.

 Please report bugs to the xgboost/issues page.
-You can tag me with @RAMitchell.

-Otherwise I can be contacted at r.a.mitchell.nz at gmail.